AlexanderKrutov/DataTables.Queryable/README.md

     using (var ctx = new DatabaseContext())
     {
-        // take persons from database, apply the datatables request filter and paginate var persons = ctx.Persons.ToPagedList(request);
+        // take persons from database, apply the DataTablesRequest filter and paginate var persons = ctx.Persons.ToPagedList(request);

         // push back a result in JSON form applicable for datatables.net